When Knights Were Bold (1936 film)

 When Knights Were Bold is a 1936 British musical comedy film directed by Jack Raymond and starring Jack Buchanan, Fay Wray and Garry Marsh.
+It was written by Douglas Furber and Austin Parker based on the 1906 play of the same title by Charles Marlowe (as Harriett Jay).

-Songs include "Let's Put the People To Work" sung by Jack Buchanan, "Onward We Go" sung by Buchanan & soldiers' chorus, and "I'm Still Dreaming" sung by Buchanan.
+Songs include "Let's Put the People To Work" and "I'm Still Dreaming" sung by Jack Buchanan, and "Onward We Go" sung by Buchanan & soldiers' chorus.

 Plot

 Sir Guy de Vere inherits his father's estate while serving with the British army in India.
 He returns home to take up his new role, but is greeted with hostility by his family and servants.
 After a drunken evening, a bump on the head with a suit of armour sends Sir Guy back to the 1400s and the golden age of chivalry.